advanced-go/core/README.md

 What follows is a description of the packages in Core, highlighting specific patterns and template implementations.

 ## runtime
 [Runtime][runtimepkg] implements environment, request context, status, and error types.
-The status type is used as a function return value, and provides error, location, http content and status codes.

-The error handler types are designed to be used as template parameters.
+The status type is used as a function return value, and provides additional context for an error, such as location, request id, http content and status codes.
+The error handler types are designed to be used as generic parameters.
 ~~~
 // Status - used to add additional context to error handling
 type Status interface {